Best Things To Do in Poland (2-week Travel Guide) Best Things To Do in Poland (2-week Travel Guide)

 Day 11-13: Gdansk

-Gdansk, situated in the very north of Poland, is the perfect city to close of your Poland travel itinerary.
+Gdansk, situated in the very north of Poland, is the perfect city to close your Poland travel itinerary.
 It’s probably the most colorful of all the Polish cities so far, with its endless rows of rainbow-colored mansions and ornate carvings.

 On top of that, allow yourself one full day to explore the countryside around Gdansk.
-For example, the beautiful Sopot beach, the stunning Kepa Redlowska national park, and the circular fortress at the mouth of the Vistula river.
+For example, the beautiful Sopot beach, the stunning Kepa Redlowska National Park, and the circular fortress at the mouth of the Vistula River.

 Getting to Gdansk: It’s a long drive from Poznan or Lodz to Gdansk of about 4 hours.
-If you don’t have a car there are trains departing from both cities towards Gdansk.
+If you don’t have a car, there are trains departing from both cities towards Gdansk.

 Day 14: Ending your Poland Road Trip

-Beforehand, check if you have the option to fly back home from Gdansk.
-(Check here) Gdansk has a limited selection of international flights.
+Beforehand, check if you have the option to fly back home from Gdansk (Check here).
+Gdansk has a limited selection of international flights.
 If you don’t have that option, head back to Warsaw for your flight, which takes 4 hours by car or 3.5 hours by train.

 Costs of Traveling in Poland

-Budget
+Budget tip!

 How to Get Around Poland

 Getting around Poland is really easy, with great public transport connections that are very reasonably priced.
-However, the distances between cities are long, so it’s worth renting a car so you can explore off the beaten path destinations on your Poland travel route.
+However, the distances between cities are long, so it’s worth renting a car so you can explore off-the-beaten-path destinations on your Poland travel route.

 Best Time to Visit Poland

-The spring between March-June is a great time to visit Poland.
-The temperatures are pleasant and the flowers are in bloom, so you can drive through beautiful green countryside full of wildflowers.
-June is a wonderful time to come if you want to also witness the famous Zalipie painted cottage competition!
+The spring between March and June is a great time to visit Poland.
+The temperatures are pleasant, and the flowers are in bloom, so you can drive through beautiful green countryside full of wildflowers.

 Christmas Markets in Poland

-Poland is also famous for its cold, snowy winters, and amazing Christmas markets.
+Poland is also famous for its cold, snowy winters and amazing Christmas markets.
 Visiting in December is a really special time, as you can see the variation of Christmas traditions from town to town, stunning twinkling lights, and frozen lakes.

-23/12/2022 https://www.saltinourhair.com/poland/poland-travel-guide/
+01/12/2023 https://www.saltinourhair.com/poland/poland-travel-guide/

 Blog comments (2)